Online Registration for classes will open on February 5, 2018.

 In addition to these activities, HSU invites teachers/parents and their classes to extend their experience by bringing a sack lunch and enjoying the Western atmosphere as they enjoy a picnic in Walton Grove next to HSU’s recently enhanced pond.

 To register your student, group, or class, please complete the WHD Class/Group Registration Form.
-Teachers can find additional information on the WHD Teacher’s Handout.
+Teachers will be able to find additional information on the WHD Teacher’s Handout soon.

-For additional information, please contact James Stone, Executive Director of University Relations, at email@example.com.
+For additional information, please contact James Stone at firstname.lastname@example.org.

 We hope to see you at this year’s Western Heritage Day!